HubSpot/Singularity/Docs/webhooks.md

 ## Singularity Webhooks

-Singularity provides for integration with third-party services via webhooks for three types of objects: requests, deploys, and tasks.
+Singularity provides webhooks for changes to the three core types of objects in Singularity: requests, deploys, and tasks.

-Webhooks are added via the API and can be one and only one of the three types.
+Webhooks are managed via the [API](reference/api.md#endpoint-/api/webhooks) and a separate webhook should be added separately in order to receive updates about all three object types.

 ### Adding a Webhook

 In order to create a new Webhook, post the json for the [SingularityWebhook](reference/api.md#model-SingularityWebhook) to the [webhook endpoint](reference/api.md#post-apiwebhooks).

-For example, create a file webhook.json (create your own requestb.in for testing!)
+For example, to receive request updates, send the following json: (create a file webhook.json with your own requestb.in for testing!)

 ```json
 {